Nissan launches new Altima into a sputtering U.S. sedan market

 “That’s good news if you want to buy a sedan because you should be able to get a good deal,” Moody said.

-“Just as we are rebalancing our portfolio and reducing our number of sedan entries, so I imagine others will be doing the same,” de Nysschen told Reuters on Wednesday.
+“Just as we are rebalancing our portfolio and reducing our number of sedan entries, so I imagine others will be doing the same,” de Nysschen said on Wednesday.
 “The market just won’t sustain that many derivatives anymore.”

 The three big Japanese automakers, however, have large U.S. factories dedicated to midsized sedans such as the Altima, Camry and Accord.